rybesh/topics/README.md

 Depending on how many PDFs you have, you may need a computer that has a good amount of RAM and a CPU with multiple cores.
-On my 2019 laptop with a 8 core Intel CPU and 16GB of RAM, building and visualizing a 50-topic model of ~5000 PDFs takes about 15 minutes.
+On my 2019 laptop with a 8 core Intel CPU and 16GB of RAM, building and visualizing a 50-topic model of around 5,000 PDFs, having a total of about 20 million words, takes about 15 minutes.
 Building and visualizing a 200-topic model takes about an hour.

 If you have more PDFs than that, or don't have that many cores or that much RAM, you might want to run this on an on-demand cloud compute server—but doing that is beyond the scope of these instructions.

 Wherever you run this, you will need recent versions of the following
 software: [GNU make](https://www.gnu.org/software/make/) (version 4.3 or later) [pdftotext](https://en.wikipedia.org/wiki/Pdftotext),
-[git](https://git-scm.com), [ant](https://ant.apache.org), and [Python](https://www.python.org) (version 3.6 or later).
+[git](https://git-scm.com), [ant](https://ant.apache.org), and [Python](https://www.python.org) (version 3.9 or later).

+(It may work with an earlier version of Python 3, but I haven't tested this.
+If you want to try it with an earlier version, set the value of `NEED_PYTHON_VERSION` in the [Makefile](https://github.com/rybesh/topics/blob/main/Makefile#L8) to that version, and then please let me know if it works by [filing an issue](https://github.com/rybesh/topics/issues).)

 On macOS, all of these can be installed using [Homebrew](https://brew.sh).
 After installing Homebrew, execute the following command in the terminal to